Indonesia launches corruption case over palm oil exports

 "The Trade Ministry also stands ready to provide any information needed in the law enforcement process," he said.

+Wilmar Group said in a statement it had "complied with all applicable regulations related to export approvals and we will always cooperate in supporting government policies."

-Representatives for Wilmar and Musim Mas declined to give an immediate comment, while Pertama Hijau did not immediately respond to a request for comment.
+Musim Mas asked for more time to comment and Pertama Hijau did not immediately respond to a request for comment.

+Sahat Sinaga, executive director of the Indonesian Vegetable Oil Industry Association, defended the actions of the implicated companies and said according to the group's data they had met domestic sales requirements.

 (Reporting by Bernadette Christina Munthe Writing by Fransiska Nangoy Editing by Ed Davies)